openstack/neutron/doc/source/admin/config-ml2.rst

    L2 population is a special mechanism driver that optimizes BUM (Broadcast, unknown destination address, multicast) traffic in the overlay networks VXLAN, GRE and Geneve.
-It needs to be used in conjunction with either the Linux bridge or the Open vSwitch mechanism driver and cannot be used as standalone mechanism driver.
+It needs to be used in conjunction with the Open vSwitch mechanism driver and cannot be used as standalone mechanism driver.
 For more information, see the *Mechanism drivers* section below.

 Configuration
 ~~~~~~~~~~~~~